h3110D/fapinstructor/README.md

     Hold dildo in throat for 20 seconds, keep spit in mouth.
     Rotate dildo 2 times then hold 10 seconds in, keep spit in mouth.

+when ruin and cbt instruction should skip tutorial